US: Casualties reported after Philadelphia plane crash – DW – 02/01/2025

 'Major incident' declared

-Flight data showed the Learjet 55, carrying two people, took off from Northeast Philadelphia Airport at 6:06 pm and disappeared from radar 30 seconds later at 1,600 feet.
+Flight data showed the Learjet 55, carrying two people, took off from Northeast Philadelphia Airport at 6:06 p.m. and disappeared from radar 30 seconds later at 1,600 feet (490 meters)

 The weather was cold and rainy and with low visibility at the time of the crash.